damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  - **Definition:** *Material selection is a step in the process of designing any physical object.
 The main goal of material selection is to use the critical requirements of each part to define the performance requirement of the material.*

 ```
-For documentation of material selection should identify:
+What does comprise teh documentation of material selection?

  1. Identifying the type of material
     - Metal